 You’re not just looking for a workhorse.
 You want a laptop that’s got game.
 Maybe that means frame rates, maybe even a high-refresh-rate screen for enhanced responsiveness in less demanding games.
 But above all, you want bang for the buck.
-That’s why you’re buying right now, just ahead of Cyber Monday, when some of the best deals (and a bunch of predatory fake ones) show up.
+That’s why you’re buying right now during the Cyber Monday and Black Friday period, when some of the best deals (and a bunch of predatory fake ones) show up.

 These are the deals that caught my eye — the ones I might consider myself or recommend to a friend, depending on their needs and budget.
 Let’s start with the least expensive and go from there!

 Note: We’ve refreshed this whole post for Cyber Monday, and some deals are brand-new.

 - If you don’t need a webcam or the most potent GPUs, look no further than the ASUS ROG Zephyrus G14 for $899 at Best Buy (save $500).
 The G14 has been a contender for the best thin gaming laptop three years running, and while we felt this 2021 model was a little overpriced and ran hot in our review, it was still one of the best all-around machines you could buy, with excellent performance, design, and battery life.
 This one’s got a 60W RTX 3060, Ryzen 7 5800HS, 14-inch 1080p 144Hz, Wi-Fi 6, and the typical 16GB / 512GB in a 3.53-pound chassis.
 Want this year’s model instead?
 Scroll down a bit.